NUMde/compass-num-conformance-checker/docs/README.md

 ## Perform full validation test

-Run a full app conformance test by submitting test data set along with information about the app, the app publishing organization, and (if used in app) related Questionnaire resources. _Note that the test data must consist of resources for which GECCO profiles exists (e.g. Observation or Condition resources) - data collected in the form of QuestionnaireResponse resources must be mapped to such resources first_.
+Run a full app conformance test by submitting test data set along with information about the app, the app publishing organization, and (if used in app) related Questionnaire resources.
 Two examples of valid input Bundles are provided in the folder _docs/fhir-artifacts/input-examples_.
 The input must be in the body of a POST HTTP request.
 If the check is successful, a PDF document summarizing the successful test is returned.
 If the check fails, the output is a [OperationOutcome FHIR resource](https://www.hl7.org/fhir/r4/operationoutcome.html) listing any validation errors or warnings.
 For details about the input format and the checks performed, see the full documentation of the conformance test format below.

+**NOTE:** The test data must consist of resources for which GECCO profiles exists (e.g. Observation or Condition resources) - data collected in the form of QuestionnaireResponse resources must be mapped to such resources first

 The conformance server supports FHIR resources in both XML and JSON.
-As MIME-types, one can use either the FHIR-specific ones (e.g. `application/fhir+json`) or the plain ones (e.g. `application/json`).
+As MIME-types, you can use either the FHIR-specific ones (e.g. `application/fhir+json`) or the plain ones (e.g. `application/json`).

 The formal definitions of the non-standard FHIR operation provided by the endpoints in terms